 Since the Millennium, he’s become well-known for his insightful and humorous presentations at hundreds of international conferences.
 His talks and workshops focus on practical ways to raise the value of services and products in a world that often seems hell-bent on devaluing them.

-Over the past few years, his presentations linking self-worth to professional success have won widespread acclaim and the book “The Self-Worth Safari” is scheduled for publication in Spring 2019.
+Over the past few years, his presentations linking self-worth to professional success have won widespread acclaim and the book “The Self-Worth Safari” was released in Spring 2019.